-Newer web browsers generally support higher encryption on default.
+Newer web browsers generally support strong encryption on default.

-4.2 Login into the KVM IP Console Module and logout
+5.2 Login into the KVM IP Console Module and logout

-4.2.1 Login into the KVM IP Console Module
+5.2.1 Login into the KVM IP Console Module

-Launch web browser; direct it to the address of KVM IP Console Module, which user configured during the installation process.
-The address used might be an IP address or a domain name, in the case where user has given KVM IP Console Module a symbolic name in the DNS.
+Launch your web browser.
+Direct it to the address of your KVM IP Console Module, which you configured during the installation process.
+The address used might be an IP address or a domain name, in the case where you have given your KVM IP Console Module a symbolic name in the DNS.
 For instance, type the following in the URL field of your browser when establishing an unsecured connection:

-http://<IP address of KVM IP Console Module>
+http://<IP address of KVM IP Console Module >